material-index/api-docs/data/README.md

 # Material Index Database - Sample Data

-This directory contains sample data that mirrors the database schema for the Material Index API.
+This directory contains **sample data only** for the Material Index API.
 The data is provided in JSON format and can be used for development, testing, and documentation purposes.
+These are example entries and do not represent the complete dataset available through the API.

 ## 📁 Directory Structure

 ```
 data/
 ├── README.md                           # This file
-├── sample/                            # Sample data files
+└── sample/                            # Sample data files
-│   ├── material_categories.json      # Material category hierarchy
+    ├── material_categories.json      # Material category hierarchy
-│   ├── property_categories.json      # Property classification
+    ├── property_categories.json      # Property classification
-│   ├── properties.json               # Material property definitions
+    ├── properties.json               # Material property definitions
-│   ├── materials.json                # Sample materials
+    ├── materials.json                # Sample materials
-│   └── material_properties.json      # Property values for materials
+    └── material_properties.json      # Property values for materials
-└── schema/                           # Database schema files (future)
 ```

 ## 📊 Data Overview